fastify/fastify/docs/Validation-and-Serialization.md

   removeAdditional: true, // remove additional properties
   useDefaults: true, // replace missing properties and items with the values from corresponding default keyword
   coerceTypes: true, // change data type of data to match type keyword
-  allErrors: true    // check for all errors
+  allErrors: true,   // check for all errors
+  nullable: true     // support keyword "nullable" from Open API 3 specification.
 }
 ```